thkl/homebridge-homematic/README.md

 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-homematic
 3. Update your configuration file.
-See sample-config.json in this repository for a sample.
+See the sample below.

 # Configuration